sevsepetjian/knowledge-base/categories/computer-science/algorithms-and-data-structures/the-algorithm-design-manual/01-introduction-to-algorithm-design.md

 - Chain of reasoning that takes you from assumptions to what you're trying to prove.
 - Little square or QED denoting your are finished.
 Represents "thus it is demonstrated".

-Most common forms of algorithim notation:
+Most common forms of algorithm notation:

 - English
 - Pseudocode